dinosaure/bob/README.md

 #### [Esperanto][esperanto], [Cosmopolitan][cosmopolitan] and Windows support

 Currently, the `bob` executable can be compiled with the `esperanto` toolchain.
-By this way, we are able to delier a `bob.com` which works _anywhere_.
+By this way, we are able to deliver a `bob.com` which works _anywhere_.
 The status of it is experimental.
 However, few tweak on some libraries (specially `mirage-crypto` and `digestif`) are needed to be able to compile `bob` with this _toolchain_.

 The final executable, the `bob.com` seems to work on PowerShell (Windows) and obviously Linux.

+A CI exists which try to compile `bob` with Esperanto and Cosmopolitan.
+The builded artifact is available into the GitHub action which built the executable.
+Any users can download this artifact (see Actions and the last green GitHub Action, you will find a `bob.com` artifact) and execute it on their computer - there should be no prerequisites.

 [spoke]: https://github.com/dinosaure/spoke
 [article]: https://blog.osau.re/articles/spoke.html